Property Tax Protection Program

 We make property taxes one and done.

 The Fort Bend Central Appraisal District (FBCAD) was perhaps uniquely equipped to deal with the explosive growth in property taxes across Texas.
 Used to dealing with one of the highest tax rates in America, FBCAD was already staffed to appraise and gather as much tax as possible.
-With a budget of $21.06 million and a roster of 61 full-time appraisers, FBCAD can process properties at an impressive clip.
-But with speed comes mistakes, and the people of Fort Bend County are no strangers to using tax protests to get the correct results.
-Stand up to FBCAD when you join O’Connor’s Property Tax Protection Program(TM)today.
+With a budget of $24.42 million and a roster of 59 full-time appraisers, FBCAD can process properties at an impressive clip.
+But with speed comes mistakes, and the people of the county are no strangers to using tax protests to get the correct results.
+Stand up to FBCAD when you join O’Connor’s Property Tax Protection Program™ today.
 O’Connor will annually protest your taxes for you, making sure that you are never abused by the system.
-No hidden fees or upfront costs, and you will only pay if your property taxes are lowered.
+No hidden fees or upfront costs, and you will only pay if your taxes are lowered.
 Enroll, relax, and save.

 Total 2018 CAD Budget Including ARBSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.